 Required by rule to be a keeper in Spain.

 26 – John Terry.
-He chose it because it meant he got to sit next to #25 Gianfranco Zola in the lockerroom.
+He chose it because it meant he got to sit next to #25 Gianfranco Zola in the locker room.
 Yes, seriously.
-Johnny Nelson at FCD.

 29 – Franco Jara.
-The soon to be added striker requested the 29 the number he currently wears with Pachuca.
+The Argentine striker requested the 29 the number he wore with Pachuca.

 30 is required by rule to be a goalkeeper in France.
-At FC Dallas the number has never been worn by a non-keepers and is almost exclusively the 3rd keeper’s kit.
+At FC Dallas the number has never been worn by a non-keeper and is almost exclusively the 3rd keeper’s kit.

 31 and Up – Oddities